Royce Lewis Player Props: Twins vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff ranks fourth in the league with a collective 9.5 strikeouts per nine innings.
+- The Blue Jays pitching staff ranks fourth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays' 3.80 team ERA ranks eighth across all MLB pitching staffs.
+- The Blue Jays' 3.77 team ERA ranks seventh among all MLB pitching staffs.

-- The Blue Jays give up the fourth-most home runs in baseball (85 total, 1.3 per game).
+- Blue Jays pitchers combine to give up 86 total home runs at a rate of 1.3 per game (fifth-most in baseball).

 © 2023 Data Skrive.
 All rights reserved.